sg893052/sonic-buildimage/L2/LLDP/LLDP_enhancements.md

 Network policy profile -

 Allows the device to advertise the voice VLAN information to endpoint devices like VoIP phones.
 Along with voice VLAN, tagging mode, dot1p CoS  and DSCP values can be sent to the endpoint device.
+Voice VLAN feature enables switch ports to carry voice traffic with defined priority so as to enable separation of voice and data traffic coming onto the port.
+This is to ensure that sound quality of an IP phone could be safeguarded from deteriorating when the data traffic on the port is high.

+Note: Voice VLAN TLV should be enabled only with compatible devices

+Possible combinations of voice vlan traffic -

+- Assign Voice VLAN to the IP phone.
+Phone will send voice packets tagged with the voice vlan and the data traffic will come untagged.
+This is the most common deployment.
+- Assign a Dot1p priority to the IP phone.
+Phone will send voice packets with 802.1p tag and data traffic will be untagged.
+- Allow the IP phone to send untagged voice traffic.
+Voice traffic cannot be differentiated from data traffic and no QoS can be provided.

 Power management TLV -